wouterpeere/GHEtool/docs/index.rst

 Here one can find (extensive) documentation of GHEtool.
 Please find below the content of this ReadTheDocs.

-The user manual for GHEtool Pro, together with instructions for installation, you can find [here](https://manual.ghetool.eu).
+The user manual for GHEtool Pro, together with instructions for installation, you can find `here <https://manual.ghetool.eu>`_.

-If you want to download GHEtool, please visit our website at [https://GHEtool.eu](https://GHEtool.eu).
+If you want to download GHEtool, please visit our website at `https://GHEtool.eu <https://GHEtool.eu>`_.
-If you have any questions, remarks or ideas for future functionalities, please contact us at [wouter@ghetool.eu](mailto:wouter@ghetool.eu).
+If you have any questions, remarks or ideas for future functionalities, please contact us at `wouter@ghetool.eu <mailto:wouter@ghetool.eu>`_.

 .. toctree::
     :caption: GHEtool